rubillos/JournalBuilder/Journal.md

-JournalBuilder requires a destination folder where all of the generated files will be placed It should contain a file named journal.txt which describes the output journal Source images come either from a folder named images in the output folder, or from an album in the Photos library spcified with the -a option
+JournalBuilder requires a destination folder where all of the generated files will be placed It should contain a file named journal.txt (override with the -j option) which describes the output journal Source images come either from a folder named images (override with the -i option) in the output folder, or from an album in the Photos library spcified with the -a option

 Below is the layout for the journal.txt file